zahedbri/zaslinks-vuepress/README.md

 ---
 home: true
 pageClass: front
-actionText: Hello VuePress →
+actionText: Hello Students! →
 actionLink: /docs/
 features:
-- title: One-click Deploy
+- title: New Horizon Starts in Study Abroad
   details: Use the ”Deploy to Netlify“ button below to create a new VuePress installation with one simple click.
 Get my wonderful VuePress theme for free.
 - title: Github
   details: You need a Github and a Netlify account.
 Otherwise the Deploy Button doesn't work.